Dakshitha07/smart-healthcare-network-routing/README.md

 - Dynamic routing
 - Multi-metric QoS evaluation

-The proposed MAPPO approach was evaluated against MADDPG, Dijkstra, and Distance Vector routing.
+The proposed MAPPO approach was evaluated against **MADDPG, Dijkstra, and Distance Vector** routing algorithms.

 Based on the evaluated simulation results, **MAPPO achieved the strongest overall performance across latency, packet loss, throughput, and jitter**.

 The project demonstrates the potential of multi-agent deep reinforcement learning for intelligent and priority-aware routing in smart healthcare network environments.

-**MAPPO-based multi-agent deep reinforcement learning framework for smart healthcare SDN routing**